 different talents and it was nice to showcase and use them this weekend.
 Thank you to all who came to support, who

 donated, who helped set up, who cooked and who helped in any other way!
 And

 a big thank you to Megan Jaster for all her hard work, time and dedication.

 Without everyone one of you, this wouldn’t be possible!
 We are blessed!

 P.S. – STILL SAVE YOUR PLASTIC

 save your plastic bottle caps and turn them in to the office.
 Art for

-Dinner is saving for a project.
+Dinner is saving for a project for next year.
 Any and all sizes and colors!
-Thank you!

 St. John’s Altar Committee

 Welcome To Our Visitors!Please Sign Our Guest RegisterFind & Like us on FacebookVisit our website link:www.stjohnsmontello.orgPastor Peter Zietlow: (608) 408-7830